 Topos theory has been suggested by Döring and Isham as an alternative mathematical structure with which to formulate physical theories.
-In particular, it has been used to reformulate standard quantum mechanics in such a way that a novel type of logic is used to represent propositions.
-In this paper we extend this formulation to include temporally ordered collections of propositions as opposed to single-time propositions.
+In particular it has been used to reformulate standard quantum mechanics in such a way that a novel type of logic is used to represent propositions.
+In this paper we extend this formulation to include temporally-ordered collections of propositions as opposed to single-time propositions.
 That is to say, we have developed a quantum history formalism in the language of topos theory where truth values can be assigned to temporal propositions.
-We analyze the extent to which such truth values can be derived from the truth values of the constituent, single-time propositions. © 2010 American Institute of Physics. [doi:10.1063/1.3397703]
+We analyse the extent to which such truth values can be derived from the truth values of the constituent, single-time propositions.